-Baruch College is accredited by the Middle States Commission on Higher Education (MSCHE), an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation.
-Contact: Middle States Commission on Higher Education, 3624 Market Street, Philadelphia, PA 19104 or 267-284-5000.
+Baruch College is currently accredited by the Middle States Commission on Higher Education (MSCHE), an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation.
+Contact: Middle States Commission on Higher Education, 3624 Market Street, Philadelphia, PA 19104, or by phone, 267-284-5000.
 Any individual may file a complaint with the Middle States Commission by following the procedure found on their website complaint page.

-Members of the Baruch College community members, including faculty, staff, and students, can learn more about the Baruch College Self-Study 2020 by following this link.
-If you cannot access this site, please submit a ticket to the BCTC helpdesk.
+All Baruch College community members, including faculty, staff, and students, can learn more about the Baruch College Self-Study 2020 by following this link.
+If you cannot access this site, please send an email to firstname.lastname@example.org.

-Baruch College also holds program-specific accreditation from the following independent accrediting agencies:
+Baruch College also holds specialized accreditation from the following independent accrediting agencies:

 All degree-granting programs offered at Baruch College are registered with the New York State Education Department.